 Although there are many different definitions used for identifying stakeholders they tend to be either broad and inclusive or narrow and pragmatic.
 For example, Freeman’s broad definition allows practically anyone to be classified as a stakeholder as virtually anyone can affect or be affected by an organization.

 'A stakeholder in an organization is (by definition) any group or individual who can affect or is affected by the achievement of the organization's objectives' (Freeman, 1984, p.46).

 Both definition types tend to focus either on power or legitimacy.
-The power of a firm over a stakeholder and vice versa or the legitimacy of a stakeholder’s claim on an organisation this could be that they have something at risk or they have a legal, contractual, moral or financial claim.
+The power of a firm over a stakeholder and vice versa or the legitimacy of a stakeholder’s claim on an organization.
+Legitimate stakeholders could have a legal, contractual, moral or financial claim.

 - Power to influence the firm

 - Legitimacy of the stakeholders’ relationships with the firm